THirsch62/ECE-445/README.md

 NetId: &nbsp;thirsch3, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bmaedge2, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;nolanfo2
 TA: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Angquan Yu

+## Februrary 22nd, 2024 (Design Document Due Date)
+We finalized our <a href="https://github.com/THirsch62/ECE-445/blob/main/Design%20Document.pdf">Design Document</a>, referencing the <a href="https://courses.engr.illinois.edu/ece445/documents/grading_rubrics/DD_evalsheet.pdf">evaluation sheet</a> to make sure that we met all the requirements.

 ## Februrary 21st, 2024
 We met today to revise our Design Document and started CAD modeling.
 We determined how much 3D printing would cost us and also placed an Amazon order through ECE Illinois for all parts we need to start our initial testing.
 <br><br>